trailmusic/Field/docs/FIELD_MASTER_GUIDE.md

 3. Use `IDs::` namespace for all parameter IDs
 4. Test thoroughly in DAW environment
 5. Document any new architectural patterns
+6. **NEW**: Use the expanded theme system for animations and visual effects

 ### **Performance Optimization**
 1. Profile audio processing performance